Many adults have been living with ADHD/ADD all their lives without being fully aware of it.

-They might want to explore how they tend to communicate with others within various kinds of relationships across varieties of situations.
+Clients might want to explore how they tend to communicate with others within various kinds of relationships across varieties of situations.
 Communication, they realize, involves listening, and with ADHD/ADD, they may have noticed how challenging it can be to sustain attention when others are talking.
 They wish to find ways to stay with conversations, to listen more effectively, and be able to respond more adequately to the matters at hand.

 They might want to identify how they are distracted and create strategies for sustaining attention, enabling them to complete tasks more efficiently, improve on performance and be more productive at work.

-I would prefer that ADHD / ADD be simply called “AHD” – “Attention Hyperactivity Disorder” or “AD” – “Attention Disorder” – as opposed to including the “Deficit” idea – because for many people with both ADHD / ADD, there may or may not be a “deficit” of attention at all, depending on what they are doing.
+Perhaps it would be better if ADHD/ADD were simply called “AHD” – “Attention Hyperactivity Disorder” or “AD” – “Attention Disorder” – as opposed to including the “Deficit” idea – because for many people, there may or may not be a “deficit” of attention at all, depending on what they are doing.
 If interested, they can focus for hours on end to the point of obsession, but if not interested, sustaining attention for even a few minutes can be a challenge.

 Some people with ADHD/ADD are tripped up by their tendency to procrastinate, and wish to find ways to better deal with this.
-Developing strategies from core strengths can be a very effective and powerful way to improve overall quality of life for people with ADHD / ADD, and can help with other issues besides procrastination, such as forgetfulness, the tendency to lose things, disorganization, and difficulties making plans.
+Developing strategies from core strengths can be a very effective and powerful way to improve overall quality of life for people with ADHD/ADD, and can help with other issues besides procrastination, such as forgetfulness, the tendency to lose things, disorganization, and difficulties making plans.

 Being easily distracted